Rakefet Russak-Aminoach: Recognition

 In September 2015, Russak-Aminoach was listed, for the first time, in Fortune magazine's list of "The World's 100 Most Powerful Women in Business".
 She was ranked 23rd in Europe, Middle East and Africa.

 In December 2015, Russak-Aminoach was selected as one of the "Ten Most Innovative CEO's in Banking" by the US Fintech blog Bank Innovation.

 In September 2016, Russak-Aminoach was listed, once again, in Fortune's "100 Most Powerful Women in Business" list.
 She was ranked 43rd in the international list.

 In November 2016, Russak-Aminoach was included in the BBC's "100 Women 2016" list, which consists of inspirational and influential women around the globe.

 In December 2016, Russak-Aminoach was selected, once again, as one of the "Ten Most Innovative CEO's in Banking" by Bank Innovation.

-In April 2017, Bank Leumi was ranked No. 13 in the world in the Equileap International Index which every year ranks the world's 200 leading companies according to their performance on gender equality at work.
-According to Leumi's 2017 CSR report, 52% of the Bank's management team and 44% of senior management are female.

 In October 2018, Russak-Aminoach was listed, for the third time, in Fortune's "100 Most Powerful Women in Business" list, ranking 43rd in the international list.

 In May 2019, Russak-Aminoach was listed in Financial News' "50 Most Influential Women in Middle East Finance 2019" list.

+In 2024, Russak-Aminoach was included in American Banker’s “Most Influential Women in Fintech“ list.